Bitdoze Logo

 return unique_titles[:10]

-# Create the title generator tool
+# Create and register the tool

 TitleGeneratorClass = create_text_generation_tool(